 The purpose of Friends of the York County Library shall be to maintain an association of persons interested in libraries; to focus public attention on the York County Library; to stimulate the use of the library’s resources and services; to receive and encourage gifts, endowments and bequests to the York County Library; to support and cooperate with the library in developing library services and facilities for the community; to raise money for approved library projects; to lend legislative support where needed; and to support the freedom to read as expressed in the American Library Association Bill of Rights.

-Through membership dues, book sales and special fundraising activities, the Friends of the Library provides funding for non-budgeted library projects, programs and other needs.
+Through membership dues, book sales, Amazon Smile, and special fundraising activities, the Friends of the Library provides funding for non-budgeted library projects, programs and other needs.
 In recent years, the Friends provided funding for:

 - Bucks for Books campaign, to add new books to library shelves

 - Financial and volunteer assistance for items and services not included in the library budget

 - Advance notice of book sales and special events